xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.19 Data type at top level across project (Uses test model [2.7](#2.7))
   * 1. Create a new xtUML project named TestProj2
   * 2. Create a new package PKG2 inside TestProj2
+  * 3. Enable IPRs in TestProj2 and in ModelElementMoveTest2
-  * 3. Follow the steps in 7.17 (but moving My_DT into TestProj2/PKG2 instead of P3), see the same behavior as in 7.17
+  * 4. Follow the steps in 7.17 (but moving My_DT into TestProj2/PKG2 instead of P3), see the same behavior as in 7.17

 7.20 Check graphics moved with element (Uses test model [2.7](#2.7))
   * 1. Start BridgePoint with no canvases open